 CMEP is a 501(c)(3) tax-exempt, nonprofit organization funded by individuals, local churches and organizations, national churches and ecumenical organizations.
 CMEP is registered in the District of Columbia with EIN # 52-2112331.
 The latest available financial information for CMEP can be found on GuideStar.com.

 What We Do

-CMEP helps church organizations, leaders and individuals nationwide advocate in a knowledgeable, timely, balanced, and effective way to express their concerns about justice and peace for all peoples in the region.
+CMEP helps church organizations, leaders and individuals nationwide advocate in a knowledgeable, timely, holistic, and effective way to express their concerns about justice and peace for all peoples in the region.
 CMEP activists, board and staff engage directly with policy makers at every level.

 We invite you to learn more about CMEP and the work we do by reading our public letters and statements, learning who we are as organizations, partners and individuals, and hearing what leaders on the Hill think of our work for peace.

 We support a comprehensive solution that will bring lasting peace and justice to the region, including a negotiated peace agreement, establishing security for the State of Israel, creating a viable independent Palestinian state, and reaching an agreement on Jerusalem that allows the city to be shared by Israelis and Palestinians, and open to Jews, Christians and Muslims.
 In addition, peace in the Middle East strengthens U.S. national security and is therefore of vital national interest.
 Specific policy positions are also available.
 Click here.